 Microvideos are brief and concentrated instructional videos that center on teaching a specific and narrow topic without going into too much depth.

-You might use a microvideo whenever you need to teach or explain a simple concept in a few steps.
+Use a microvideo to teach or explain a simple concept in a few steps.
 For example, a microvideo could be perfect for explaining how to use a new software feature.
 On the other hand, more complex concepts could be broken down into several logical steps with a series of microvideos for each one.
+Some instructors shy away from long-form videos as many argue that microvideos offer the same outcomes but with better audience engagement.
+This strategy also allows for more control over the pace of learning and makes the content easier to consume.

 2. Tutorial videos